vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Architecture/introduction.md

 the assembly and PIL languages are introduced.
 In posterior sections, the assembly, the PIL, and the secondary state machines are described in more detail.

-We must stress that this documentation is still a "Work In Progress" (WIP).
+We must stress that this documentation is still a **Work In Progress** (WIP).
 In particular, some aspects are more covered than others, some components still miss an explanation, some sections are going to be greatly extended and, some other sections might be reorganized.